skirmess/friends-share-resurrection/FriendsShare/readme.txt

 *** Changelog

+Version 4
+There was a problem when you target a player and add him to the friendlist.

 Version 3
 Way better event handling (resolves the race condition during login which could crash the WoW client).